Dickory Doc

-Dickory Doc was a local children's television series which aired from 1966 to 1969.
+Dickory Doc is a local children's television series which aired from 1966 to 1969.
 The show was produced by Kaiser Broadcasting and broadcast on UHF Channel 48 WKBS-TV in Philadelphia, Pennsylvania and on UHF Channel 56 WKBG-TV in Boston, Massachusetts and number of other major cities.
 The show was created by Aldo Farnese (Dickory Doc) and Chic Laganella.

 Premise

 In his toy shop at the North Pole he makes toys for Santa Claus to give away on Christmas Eve.
 He's assisted by his puppet elves Choo-Choo, Professor Schnitzel, Jingle Jim, Little Jock, Mr. Bigsby the Buka Bird and Riddles.
 Supermailman, who flies in delivering mail every day and there are friends that drop by occasionally like Abby the Adorable Snowman and Puff the Flameless Dragon (A.K.A.
 Puffy).

 The show was produced and created by Aldo Farnese (Dickory Doc) and Chic Laganella (Supermailman).
 They both supplied most of the voices of the puppets.